dustinwhisman/spacedoor/src/how-to-play/index.md

   ### Basic Gameplay

   The game generally flows like this.
-The Keeper will describe a setting or a situation, then the players will react to that by describing what they want to do, such as investigating an alien artifact.
-The Keeper will occasionally ask players to roll against stats to determine how successful they are.
-The players will roll 2d6 (most of the time), add their bonus, and tell the Keeper what they got.
+The GM will describe a setting or a situation, then the players will react to that by describing what they want to do, such as investigating an alien artifact.
+The GM will occasionally ask players to roll against stats to determine how successful they are.
+The players will roll 2d6 (most of the time), add their bonus, and tell the GM what they got.

   For the most part, a 6 or lower is a failure, a 7-9 is a mixed success, and a 10 or higher is a success.
 Snake eyes, or when both dice land on 1, mean a critical failure.
 Two sixes, on the other hand, mean a critical success.
-It's up to the Keeper to determine what happens based on the level of success or failure.
+It's up to the GM to determine what happens based on the level of success or failure.

-  The Keeper will respond to the players' actions, then repeat the cycle by describing what happens as the result.
+  The GM will respond to the players' actions, then repeat the cycle by describing what happens as the result.
 There are other mechanics that can change this basic flow, such as during combat or as the result of a class feat, but that's essentially it.